Current Graduate Students

 Master’s Thesis: Upholding data quality: An evaluation of methods to detect problematic respondents in online surveys

 Amanda received her B.A. in Psychology (Honours) in 2021 from Kwantlen Polytechnic University.
 Her Honours thesis, which evaluated the effectiveness of teaching introductory psychology online, was supervised by Dr. Shayna Minosky.
 While completing her undergraduate degree, Amanda was involved in various research projects, such as validation studies in learning environment research and theory of mind research, big data analyses, and building VR environments for birds and bees.
-While working towards her M.A. in the MERM program under the supervision of Dr. Hubley, Amanda has also been working as an Evaluation Analyst in the UBC Faculty of Medicine’s Evaluation Studies Unit.
+While working towards her M.Ed. in the MERM program under the supervision of Dr. Hubley, Amanda has also been working as an Evaluation Analyst in the UBC Faculty of Medicine’s Evaluation Studies Unit.
 In this role, she conducts statistical analyses for evaluation reports and codes reports and data visualizations using R. Amanda enjoys reading novels, solving puzzles (not riddles, riddles are the worst…jigsaw and number/logic-based puzzles only), playing board games, and hanging out with friends in her spare time.

 Kelli Wheatley (M.Ed. student, Counselling Psychology)